steveicarus/iverilog/Documentation/usage/command_line_flags.rst

   * strict-parameter-declaration/no-strict-parameter-declaration

-    The standards requires that nets and parameters must be declared lexically before they are used.
+    The standards require that nets and parameters must be declared lexically before they are used.
 Using -gno-strict-declaration will allow using a net or parameter before declaration, with a warning.
 The warning can be suppressed with